saasform/saasform/packages/express-session-jwt/README.md

 }))
 ```

-Recommended example for `@saasform/express-session`, storing data in the JWT token:
+Recommended example for `express-session-jwt`, storing data in the JWT token:
 ```js
 const store = …